-Paul Pearsall, psychiatry professor and clinical neuropsychologist, in the last book of his life before he died in 2007, Awe: The Delights and Dangers of Our Eleventh Emotion, writes:
+Paul Pearsall, psychiatry professor and clinical neuropsychologist, wrote in the last book of his life before he died in 2007, Awe: The Delights and Dangers of Our Eleventh Emotion:

 If we go beyond a kind of ignorant distant voyeurism through which we gawk at life rather than fully engage with it and put in the effort to try to understand a little more about life’s meaning, awe becomes less a feeling of being high and more a feeling of deep immersion in any and all of life’s processes, including health, illness, love, and even death.

 By the way, that overused urban buzzword “awesome” — a foppish word in every sense — can never stand a tolerable yard close to the sublime awe.
 Here’s the Medium post decrying The Death of Awe In The Age of Awesome.

 Does Awe Make Us Better

 How many times have you been struck by awe in your life?
 Perhaps many.
 But did you ever stop to think how did it influence you?
 How did it affect your behavior and your relationships?

 - When you sense awe, it can make you feel more generous and humble.
 Awe makes you feel more satisfied with your life in the moment.
 After awe, you start to value experiences in a greater way than things and stuff.

 - Awe diminishes our sense of self and shifts our focus away from selfish interests and concerns.
 After awe, you tend to cooperate, share resources, and sacrifice more for others.
 Those who experienced awe reported a feeling of a “small self” triggering more generous behavior.